Finder makes money from featured partners, but editorial opinions are our own.

 How many Australians die each year?

-In 2022 there were 190,939 recorded deaths in Australia according to data from the Australian Bureau of Statistics (ABS), an increase of 11.4% from 2021.
+In 2023 there were 183,131 recorded deaths in Australia according to data from the Australian Bureau of Statistics (ABS), a decrease of 4.1% from 2022.
 Approximately 52% of these were male deaths while the other 48% were female.

 According to the Australian Institute of Health and Welfare, men are more likely to engage in risky behaviours, more likely to be homeless or in custody, and are more likely to die from leading causes of death like heart disease.
 As a result, men tend to die at a younger age than women.

-In 2022, those aged between 85 and 94 experienced the highest number of deaths at 61,994.
+In 2023, over half (56%) of all deaths were people aged 80 years and older.
 Mortality risk typically declines after birth before slowly increasing again over time.
 In Australia infant mortality is extremely low, at 3.2 deaths per 1,000 live births.
 According to the World Health Organization in 2020, the global average is 29 per 1,000 births.

 What is the leading cause of death?

-The leading cause of death in Australia is Ischaemic heart disease which killed 18,643 people in 2022, an average of 52.4 deaths per 100,000.
+The leading cause of death in Australia is Ischaemic heart disease which killed 16,922 people in 2023.
 However, dementia is not far behind with Australia’s population ageing.
+Only 237 deaths separate the top two leading causes in 2023.

 Australia has a lower mortality rate than the OECD average for most leading causes of death, particularly when it comes to heart disease and cerebrovascular disease.
 Lithuania (394.9per 100,000) and Latvia (296.6 per 100,000) have some of the highest rates of heart disease in the OECD.